Explore this course:

 Information Systems Management

 Faculty of Social Sciences

 The course focuses on core skills in key areas of management, including strategy, human resources, operations and supply chain management.
-You'll learn about how project management works alongside information technologies and information systems and their role in controlling and driving organisations forward.
+You'll learn about how project management works alongside information technologies and information systems as well as their role in controlling and driving organisations forward.

 You can also tailor the course to your own interests, with options including e-business and e-commerce, business intelligence and international business strategy.

-By the end of the course, you''ll have an in-depth understanding of key management principles, alongside cutting-edge theory in information systems and a thorough knowledge of the technologies and systems which drive the modern-day workplace.
-You'll be able to utilise these skills in managerial and professional roles, making you invaluable in the workplace.
+By the end of the course, you will have an in-depth understanding of key management principles, alongside cutting-edge theory in information systems and a thorough knowledge of the technologies and systems which drive the modern-day workplace.
+You will 'll be able to utilise these skills in managerial and professional roles, making you invaluable in the workplace.